 When you're looking to get on the career ladder, applying for a job with no experience can appear daunting - but with a bit of tenacity and determination, you can still uncover the right opportunities

-It's a classic catch-22 situation: you need experience to get a job and a job to get experience.
+If you haven't worked during your time at university, you may be finding yourself in the classic catch-22 situation where you need experience to get a job, and a job to get experience.

 Look for internships and apprenticeships

-Relevant internships look impressive on your CV and can make you stand out from the crowd.
-They last from a couple of weeks to a year, but be warned - competition for positions is fierce.
-Some larger companies may have a formal internship programme, so check the websites of organisations you're interested in.
-For small and medium-sized enterprises (SMEs), you may need to apply speculatively, as opportunities are rarely advertised.
+An internship looks impressive on your CV and can make you stand out from the crowd.
+Some larger companies may run formal internship programmes, so check the websites of organisations you're interested in to see what's available.
+You may need to apply speculatively to small and medium-sized enterprises (SMEs), as their opportunities are rarely advertised.

-Volunteering positions are more easily won than an internship and they're a sure-fire way to boost your employability, especially if you have no relevant experience.
-While unpaid, what you lack in financial gain you'll profit from in terms of the skills and contacts.
+Typically more easy to secure than an internship, volunteering positions are a sure-fire way to boost your employability, especially if you have no relevant experience.
+Although unpaid, you'll profit from the skills and contacts you gain.

 Build your networks